Sol de Arcilla

 Architect + Interior Designer: Studio Merlin

-Subcontractors: John Frankland (Clayworks), Easyspray, Mr Sandman, Rudi Electrics, H Quality Construction, Fire Door London
+Subcontractors: John Frankland (Clayworks), Easyspray, Mr Sandman, Rudi Electrics, Fire Door London

 Flooring: Granby Workshop, Mandarin Stone